cionx/solutions-structure-and-interpretation-of-computer-programs/1_building_abstractions_with_procedures/1.1_the_elements_of_programming/exercise_1.07.md

 For the evaluation of `(good-enough? guess x)` we compute the difference `(- (square guess) x)`.
 But machine arithmetic has only limited precision.
-In particular, subtraction of two large numbers of the same order of magnitude can have a noticeable margin of error, relative to what the mathematically correct result would be.
+In particular, subtraction of two large numbers of the same order of magnitude can have a noticeable margin of error, relative to the mathematically correct result.
 This can lead to two potential problems:

 - The difference `(- (square guess) x)` is smaller than it should be (in terms of its absolute value), leading to `(good-enough? guess x)` passing prematurely.